keu/docs/astro/develop-project.md

 ## Make Changes to Your Project

-All Astronomer projects require you to specify a Debian-based Astronomer Runtime image in a `Dockerfile`.
-When you run your project locally or on Astronomer Cloud, all of your DAG code, packages, and configurations are built into a Docker image based on Astronomer Runtime.
+All Astro projects require you to specify a Debian-based Astro Runtime image in a `Dockerfile`.
+When you run your project locally or on Astro, all of your DAG code, packages, and configurations are built into a Docker image based on Astro Runtime.

-Depending on the change you're making to your Astronomer project, you might have to rebuild your image to run your changes locally.
+Depending on the change you're making to your Astro project, you might have to rebuild your image to run your changes locally.

 ### DAG Code Changes